gizm0duck/claude-ski/README.md

 A playable, **terminal** downhill skiing arcade game for Claude Code — an original ASCII/ANSI homage to the classic 1990s downhill skiing games.
-It runs entirely inside your terminal (no browser, no GUI window), takes over the screen with the alternate buffer and raw keyboard input, and restores everything cleanly when you quit.
+It runs entirely inside your terminal by running `claude-ski:play` (no browser, no GUI window), takes over the screen with the alternate buffer and raw keyboard input, and restores everything cleanly when you quit.